Sage Spoonfuls Puree and Blend Review

-While the Sage comes with several parts very few are needed for each batch creation.
-Food is prepared quickly but the motor on the blender shouldn't be used for longer than 15-30 seconds continuously without a break. we do wish the puree time was longer and we aren't a fan of counting while blending, but in general, it isn't hard to do and it gets the job done.
+While the Sage comes with several parts, very few are needed for each batch creation.
+Food is prepared quickly, but the motor on the blender shouldn't be used for longer than 15-30 seconds continuously without a break.
+We do wish the puree time was longer, and we aren't a fan of counting while blending, but in general, it isn't hard to do, and it gets the job done.
 Parents can choose between the dedicated immersion blender or the food processor bowl.

 Health and Safety

 The Sage Spoonfuls earned a near-perfect score in this metric.
 For health and safety, we considered concerns over plastic and parts that were hard to see or clean that might harbor mold, bacteria, or rust.
 We also considered moving blades and potential burns.